 Mr. Beeson's founding vision was that Beeson Divinity School would be a place that trains "pastors who can preach."
 Although many of our students and graduates find places of service outside the pulpit, our aim is to give special attention to the pastoral ministry.

-Beeson Divinity School is one of eight schools that make up Samford University.
+Beeson Divinity School is one of ten schools that make up Samford University.